Jalon-Tech/GameSync-Union/README.md

-# GameSync-Union
-GameSync Union is a gaming community platform where players can showcase their games, trophies, consoles, and fan content.
-Built with Firebase and JavaScript, it features user profiles, guides, release updates, and forums—designed to unite dedicated players across all platforms.
+GameSync Union is a web platform for gamers to showcase their profiles, trophies, consoles, and favorites.
+Built with Firebase and JavaScript, it features user auth, game release updates via API, and community-driven content—designed to unite players across all platforms.